Growing up Catholic, I have always known about Mary. But, if I’m going to be totally honest, I didn’t really know her.

-Back in 2009, my little brother was diagnosed with a rare and aggressive form a brain cancer.
+Back in 2009, my little brother has diagnosed with a rare and aggressive form of brain cancer.
 For a while, things looked pretty bleak.
 He endured a biopsy with catastrophic side effects and there was much debate about how to, and if they could, treat him.

 Right in the middle of the worst of it all, my youngest sister was scheduled to take her habit and officially join an order of nuns…in France.
 Although it was completely crazy, my brother, mother, and I made the trip to France to watch my sister take her habit, wheelchair and all.
 Watching my little sister get her habit was a beautiful, powerful thing and a few days later, with my sister in full habit and brother supported by a walker, we journeyed to Lourdes, so that John could bathe in the miraculous waters.

 Lourdes is an incredible place.
 The streets are littered with abandoned wheelchairs and crutches, but the most remarkable sight is the vast crowd of sick people that stream out of the hospital each day to use the baths, each so very hopeful and faithful.

 We all had an opportunity to bathe in Lourdes that day.
 My brother asked that they pour water over his head as well.
 I felt privileged to visit Lourdes, to bathe, but I can’t say that what I felt that day went much beyond a feeling of privilege.